volatilityfoundation/volatility3/doc/source/simple-plugin.rst

 Finally, this defines that the translation layer must be on the Intel Architecture.
 At the moment, this acts as a filter, failing to be satisfied by memory images that do not match the architecture required.

-This requirement (and the next) are known as Complex Requirements, and user interfaces will likely not directly request a value for this from a user.
+This requirement (and the next two) are known as Complex Requirements, and user interfaces will likely not directly request a value for this from a user.
 The value stored in the configuration tree for a :py:class:`~volatility.framework.configuration.requirements.TranslationLayerRequirement` is the string name of a layer present in the context's memory that satisfies the requirement.